Most Controversial Ads of 2011 – Our Top 10 List

 Who knew Dakota Fanning was such a trouble-maker?
 The 17-year-old's ad campaign

-.
+for Marc Jacobs' latest scent was banned in England.
 Apparently, the ASA (Advertising Standards Authority) took issue with the placement of the oversized fragrance bottle on

 her lap, which (eek!) "drew attention to her sexuality."